QM5. Tables with Word for Microsoft Office 365

 Note: Have fun with it, you can make it funny, scary, and even longer.
 Think of the fun Dr. Seuss must have had!

-15. Give your poem a title and share it with a classmate in editing mode.
+2. Give your poem a title and share it with a classmate in editing mode.
+Each of you can share your own document with the other.

-16. You and your classmate should open the poem document in editing mode, scroll down to read the new poem, and go to the Insert menu and choose Comment.
+3. You and your classmate on your own should open the poem shared with you in editing mode, scroll down to read the new poem, and go to the Insert menu and choose Comment.
 Leave a polite and encouraging comment that includes your own name.

 Completing this Quest